M-Quadra/go-python3-submodule/README.md

 PyLong_AsLongLong | pylong.AsInt64
 ... | ...

-If you get stuck when running, check the GIL.
-For single threads try following code:
+If you are confusing while running the code, to check the GIL.
+For using under a single thread, try following code:

 ```
 if !pygilstate.Check() {